 For my readers who is wondering what garri is, garri is a powdery substance made out of fermented cassava. it can be made to desired consistency like fine, semi-fine and coarse.
 I have used the fine garri texture for this recipe, garri is readily available and sold in all African/Asian stores and it is very affordable too.

 If you have never had garri cake before, you probably attended a very posh secondary school and you were not allowed to explore your inner childhood, Lol.
-The ingredients for this recipe are very easy to source and can be found anywhere in Nigeria.
-I used milo chocolate drink and groundnut as some of the garnish too.
+The ingredients for this recipe are very easy to source and can be found anywhere in Nigeria or any part of the world.
+I used Milo chocolate drink and groundnut as some of the garnish too.
 If you have a sweet tooth and love entertaining others, then this is just perfect for you.

 NB: use a good quality chocolate; buy the one containing at least 62% cocoa or higher

 You can choose from white, milk and dark chocolate

 500g chocolate or more (any type would do)

 330g condensed milk

 Place a pan on a low heat and add butter leave to melt.
 Add the condensed milk and mix to combine with the butter.
 Leave to boil for about 1 minute or till well combined.
 Cook on low heat, leave to cool slightly.
 Add in brandy or rum at this point if you will be using and mix till well combined

 Add the garri to the condensed milk and butter mixture, mix to combine like you would make eba till well incorporated, dip your hand in water and shake off excess water, mould the garri into small balls or otherwise use a mould (I used ice cube trays for some)

 Whilst you are waiting for the rolled garri to cool, break the chocolate into small chunks and melt over simmering water making sure the bowl doesn’t touch the water and stir until melted.
 Alternatively, melt in the microwave for about 30 seconds but be careful not to burn it